Bottom sheet

 The scrim can be turned off when interaction with the main page is needed, like navigating a map where the sheet contains information about a selected location.

 The vertical height of the sheet defaults up to 50% of the screen height to provide quick access to popular actions.
-When the content is scrolled, the sheet slides to full height and the content body scrolls when the height is reached.
+When the content is scrolled, the sheet slides to full height and the content body scrolls when the full height is reached.

 Height